 - Healthcare Leadership: WSU's new Bachelor of Applied Science degree in Healthcare Leadership and Administration is an academic and career pathway for allied health professionals who have earned an associate’s degree and wish to complete a bachelor’s.
 The program is fully online, allowing you to continue your education from home or anywhere!

 - Winona State University Goes Green: Sustainability is a core universitywide commitment.
 The university is a signatory of the American Colleges and Universities Presidents Climate Commitment and a partner in Sustain Winona, a community-based initiative dedicated to energy conservation, renewable energy technologies and pollution prevention strategies.

-- Transforming education: As one of 14 institutions partnering with the Bush Foundation, Winona State University’s Teach 21 is set to receive up to $4 million over the next decade to increase educational achievement in Minnesota, North Dakota and South Dakota.
+- Transforming education: As one of 14 institutions partnering with the Bush Foundation, Winona State’s Teach 21 program is set to receive up to $4 million over the next decade to increase educational achievement in Minnesota, North Dakota and South Dakota.

 - Path to Purple: The university works with Rochester Community and Technical College to offer programs in which students are able to begin their undergraduate education at the college and transfer to the university’s Winona or Rochester campus.

 - Rochester campus: In addition to offering upper-division undergraduate degree programs and courses, the Rochester campus also offers an array of graduate programs in the colleges of education and nursing, including a doctorate in nursing practice.